zenithexpo/academic-kickstart/content/home/experience.md

   date_end = "2019-07-27"
   description = """Wrote various python scripts to perform text data preprocessing using Natural Language Processing.
 · Trained a Machine learning model to classify Ophthalmology reports based on eye disorder and developed working desktop application in PyQt.
-· Conducted research on table extraction using genetic algorithm and CGAN""
+· Conducted research on table extraction using genetic algorithm and CGAN"""

 +++